Zechariah Elefant: Biography

-Rabbi Zechariah Elefant was born in the town of Kárász, Hungary, to father Rabbi Dov Berish Elefant, and Bava (née Eisenberger).
+Elefant was born in the town of Nyírkarász, Hungary.
+His father was Rabbi Dov Berish Elefant, and his mother was named Bava (née Eisenberger).
 As a young man he studied at the Yeshiva of Sighet and the Pressburg Yeshiva.

 A few years before the World War I, he married Sarah (née Kahane), a Polish citizen.
 In 1923, he emigrated to New York with his wife and three children.

-In New York, he served as rabbi of a synagogue for a while.
-Later, he opened a bookstore in Manhattan's Lower East Side, on Canal Street, where he sold "rare manuscripts and published works" as well as Torah scrolls.
+In New York, he served as rabbi of a synagogue.
+Later he opened a bookstore on Canal Street in Manhattan's Lower East Side, where he sold "rare manuscripts and published works" as well as Torah scrolls.

-In 1938 he published, together with his father, Rabbi Dov Berish Elefant, the book "Ein Habedolach" by Rabbi Chaim Zvi Menheimer, who was his father's teacher.
+In 1938 he and his father published the book "Ein Habedolach" by Rabbi Chaim Zvi Menheimer, who was his father's teacher.
 After the death of his father, he published another book, "Ein Habadolach on the Talmud", in 1944.

-The National Library of Israel holds in its possession two manuscripts with the signature of Rabbi Zechariah Elefant, that originate from his private library.
+The National Library of Israel has two manuscripts with his signature from his private library.